Graphical functions and single-valued multiple polylogarithms: Graphical functions

 To prove (G2) we first consider the graphical function as a function of $z\in\RR^d$.
 We add a small $\epsilon>0$ to the quadrics in the denominator of the propagators so that the singular locus of the integrand does not intersect the chain of integration.
 If we vary the argument $z$ along a closed smooth path in $\RR^d$ the graphical function changes smoothly until it is back to its initial value.
-Transition to $\CC$ by the decomposition $\RR^d\cong\CC\otimes\RR^{d-2}$ yields (G2) in the limit $\epsilon\to0$. \end{proof} For a large class of graphs $G$ we will prove that $f_G^{(\lambda)}$ is real analytic on $\CC\backslash\{0,1\}$. \begin{lem} If $G\backslash\{0\}$ is series parallel (i.e.\ it reduces to a single edge $\bullet - - \bullet$ if double edges $\bullet = = \bullet$ and iterated edges $\bullet - - \bullet - - \bullet$ are repeatedly replaced by single edges) then \begin{enumerate} \item[(G3)] $f_G^{(\lambda)}$ is real analytic on $\CC\backslash\{0,1\}$. \end{enumerate} \end{lem} Sequential function are series parallel after the removal of 0.
-For the proof of lemma \ref{realanalytic} we need Gegenbauer polynomials which will be introduced in the next subsection. \begin{cor} Let $w$ be a word in 0,1,2 that begins with 2.
-Then $f_w^{(1)}(z)$ is real analytic on $\CC\backslash\{0,1\}$. \end{cor} A consequence of completion (see \S \ref{completion}) is that we may generalize (G3).
-The graphical function $f_G^{(\lambda)}$ is real analytic in $\CC\backslash\{0,1\}$ if after completion the graph becomes series parallel with the removal of two labeled vertices.
+Transition to $\CC$ by the decomposition $\RR^d\cong\CC\otimes\RR^{d-2}$ yields (G2) in the limit $\epsilon\to0$.